Names for the Jewish Scriptures

 Shortly after the time of Jesus, three divisions of the Jewish Scriptures were developed:

 Often, each division was treated as an individual unit.
-For example, we find in the Tosefta:
+The three divisions are found mentioned together in the Tosefta:

 He who begins, begins with a passage from the Law [Torah], and finishes with a passage from the Law [Torah], but says passages from the Prophets [Nebi’im] and from the Writings [Ketubim] in between.
 (Tosefta Rosh HaShannah 2:10)